JoshaMunnik/UF-typescript-react/README.md

-# Ultra Force Typescript library
+# Ultra Force Typescript library for React and Redux

 ## Description

-The library exists of various support classes for use with TypeScript, React and Redux.
+The library exists of various support classes for use with TypeScript in combination with React and Redux.

+It exists of code snippets found on the internet and conversions from other libraries.

 ## Installation

 Add as submodule (run from root of Git project):
 ````
-git submodule add https://github.com/JoshaMunnik/UF-typescript-react {targetpath}
+git submodule add https://github.com/JoshaMunnik/UF-typescript-react src/UF-react
 git submodule update --init --recursive
 ````

-The target path can end with the Git project name or just 'UF-react'.
+This assumes all source files in the `src` folder.

 ## Multi-language support